openssl/openssl/INSTALL.md

 which can be used to specify a comma separated list of seed methods.
 However, in most cases OpenSSL will choose a suitable default method, so it is not necessary to explicitly provide this option.
 Note also that not all methods are available on all platforms.
+The FIPS provider will silently ignore seed sources that were not validated.

 I) On operating systems which provide a suitable randomness source (in form  of a system call or system device), OpenSSL will use the optimal